harshad8782/Zidio-Job-Portal/README.md

 Content-Type: application/json
 NOTE: Use the token of the user who owns the notification.

-Path Parameter: {id} The ID of the notification to mark as read.
+Path Parameter {id} The ID of the notification to mark as read.
 ```
 ---